-Olivia and I are loving the tie dye trend.
-The big comfy sweats, tie dye bike shorts, tees – all of it.
+Olivia and I are loving the tie-dye trend.
+The big comfy sweatshirts and pants, tie-dye bike shorts, tees – all of it.
 There are so many varieties and colors to admire.
-It’d been a while since we’ve done any tie dying, so this past weekend we decided to take one of the easiest approaches – Reverse Tie Dye with Bleach!
+It has been a while since we’ve done any tie-dying, so this past weekend we decided to take one of the easiest approaches – Bleach tie dying!

-I’ve made several shirts with bleach, including this Bleached Lucky Shirt, in the past, and it’s always so simple.
-Reverse tie dye with bleach takes only 2 ingredients and under an hour to create a cool and unique shirt.
+I’ve made several shirts with bleach dye shirts, including this Bleached Lucky Shirt, in the past, and it’s always so simple.
+Reverse tie-dye with bleach takes only 2 ingredients and under an hour to create a cool and unique shirt.
 Here’s how we made this stylish swirled shirt that Olivia is excited to show off.

 Spray Bottle – if you have a hard time finding these, check the hair aisle at a big box retailer

-To accomplish this, lay the shirt flat.
-Pinch the middle and then start turning and scrunching it in one direction.
+To accomplish this, lay the garment flat.
+Decide where you want the pattern to be – we chose the center of the shirt.
+Pinch the middle and then start turning, twisting, and scrunching it in one direction.

 Fill the spray bottle with equal parts water and bleach.

 Place your shirt on a protected surface in a well-ventilated area.
-We used our kitchen sink – right over the drain – with the window open.
+We used our kitchen sink – right over the drain – with the window open to let out the fumes.
 You can also lay down a plastic sheet and place the shirt on an elevated baking cooling rack so it doesn’t sit in a puddle of bleach.

 Turn it over and do the other side.